-As stated above, all allegations against staff should be reported to the Headteacher.
+As stated above, all allegations against staff should be reported to the Headteacher using a yellow form.
 Allegations against the Headteacher should be reported to the chair of governors.

 Staff may also report their concerns directly to Police or Children's Social Care if they believe direct reporting is necessary to secure action.